Bootlegs

 So here’s a comprehensive guide that will be continuously updated as new fakes are identified.
 If you’ve spotted one in the wild, please get in touch with us.

-We’re comparing the real tags versus the fakes because some of these tags are done well enough to even fool an old head.
+We’re comparing the real tags versus the fakes because some of these tags are done well enough to fool an old head.
 It’s not until they are put beside each other that their inaccuracies are highlighted.

-Most of these images of fake tags came from various IG accounts, so be careful out there, Instagram is the wild west when it comes to bootlegs.
+Most of these images of fake tags came from various IG accounts, so be careful out there, Instagram is the Wild West when it comes to bootlegs.

 Most of the genuine tags came from the Defunkd tag archive, use it, there are instructions here.
 It was created well before convincing fake tags became a thing.